Frnasbukhari/compsci-notes/notes/Intelligent-interactive-systems/Responsible_LLMs_Enhanced.md

 # Responsible AI & Large Language Models
-*Lecture notes – expanded & learner‑friendly*

-> **Why these notes?**
 > Large Language Models (LLMs) such as GPT‑4 are already shaping how we write, code and even make decisions.
 Mastering the *tech* **and** the *responsibility* that comes with it is therefore a core skill for every modern AI practitioner.
-> These notes walk you through the journey from “what is a language model?” to “how do we keep it safe, fair and useful?”.
-Each section opens with a short orientation so you always know *why* the next idea matters.

----

 ## 1 · What Are Language Models?